Skip to content

 APIS Scope

-APIS v1 defines a portable, verifiable, and revocable identity model for autonomous software agents.
-It is runtime-agnostic and model-agnostic.
+APIS v2.0 defines a portable, verifiable, and revocable identity model for autonomous software agents.
+It is runtime-agnostic, model-agnostic, and framework-agnostic.

 Core objective: make it possible for any verifier to evaluate trust with consistent cryptographic and policy signals.